 cppdoc is a C++ function declaration documenter based off of programs such as Doxygen or pydoc. cppdoc reads the given program as a text file and will navigate through all function definitions (with the exception of main), along with their additional cppdoc comments, and will display these functions in an HTML-Style format.

-This website itself was to help my re-introduction into HTML, CSS, and start smart use of JavaScript.
+This website itself was to help my re-introduction into HTML, CSS, and start the small use of JavaScript.
 Over time this website will likely shift in overall design (given it's still an active project).
 All source code is posted on my GitHub for public use.
 However, I warrant any user that the code is going to go through numerous optimizations & fixes (use at your own risk).

 Python Tokenizer is meant to be an introduction into the understanding of how programming languages process files into operable code.
 This is part of a 3-component-combined project (3 projects to help make one), and is the first step to creating a custom programming language.